 Forested property with 2 ponds, swimming, fishing, paddling, skiing & snowmobiling.
 No camping

-The Midstate Trail passes through the western end of the forest.
+Leominster State Forest is a 4,300-acre forest with two ponds.
+People can hike, ride mountain bikes, swim, fish and picnic in summer and cross-country ski and snowmobile in winter.
+Parking fees are charges from Memorial Day to Labor Day.
+There is no camping at this forest.
 People may do rock climbing at Crow Hill Ledges.
 Mountain bikers may not use hiking trails.
-The terrain for mountain bikers includes unpaved fire roads to single track, multi-use trails.
+The terrain for mountain bikers includes unpaved fire roads to single-track trails.
 Bikers are supported by the New England Mountain Bike Association

 Located on a reservoir; activities include water sports, hiking, picnicking, skiing and snowmobiling.
 Boat ramp

 Hopkinton State Park includes the beautiful Hopkinton Reservoir.
 Recreational activities including two swimming beaches (staffed by life guards May through Labor Day), stocked fishing, a group picnic site and a dozen shaded, picnic areas with picnic tables and charcoal grills, on a first-come, first-served basis.
 There are 10 miles of marked trails, open field space and a concrete boat ramp only for canoes and kayaks.
 Seasonal boat rentals are available.
 Call 617-299-3392.
 Restrooms are open except in winter.

 Trail system is for all users, including hikers, mountain bikers, horseback riders, and cross country skiers are welcome.
 Snowmobiles are allowed when snow cover is at least four inches deep.